datashaman/wifidog-auth-flask/README.md

 That will run the latest build of the docker image, by default running the HTTP server on port 5000.

-It will persist the data to a local named volume called *auth-data*, and the uploads to a local named volume call *auth-uploads*.
+It will persist the data to a local volume named *auth-data*, and the uploads to a local volume named *auth-uploads*.
 Change it as you see fit.

 Various commands are available to help you manage the service: